ember-learn/ember-blog/source/2019-11-01-ember-3-14-released.md

 #### Classier Blueprints

-The blueprints for `ember new` and `ember addon` have been modernized to define an application's `Application` and `Router` as ES classes (i.e. `class App extends Application { ... }` instead of `const App = Application.extend({ ... })`).
+The blueprints for `ember new` and `ember addon` have been modernized to define an application's `Application` and `Router` as native ES classes (i.e. `class App extends Application { ... }` instead of `const App = Application.extend({ ... })`).
 Although both approaches are still valid and `EmberObject` is far from deprecated, this change improves the consistency and approachability of modern Ember applications.

 #### Deprecations (1)